fraboeni/fraboeni.github.io/_pages/about.md

 Hello and welcome to my website.
 My name is Franziska Boenisch and I'm a research associate at Fraunhofer AISEC (Applied and Integrated Security).
 At the same time, I am pursuing a PhD at Freie Universität Berlin.

 # News
-I am excited to organize a workshop on Trustworthy Artificial Intelligence in Science and Society the fall at the INFORMATIK2022 conference.
+I am excited to organize a workshop on *Trustworthy Artificial Intelligence in Science and Society* this fall at the INFORMATIK2022 conference.
 We are looking forward to your [submissions](https://easychair.org/cfp/trustworthy-ai-2022).

 # Research
 My research focus lies at the intersection of *Trustworthy Machine Learning* (ML) and *Privacy*.